MarianeAlgayer/launchbase-bootcamp/README.md

 </p>

 ## :rocket: About
-LaunchBase Bootcamp is an 8-week remote training focused on the fundamentals of web development.
+The LaunchBase Bootcamp is an 8-week remote training focused on the fundamentals of web development.
 The program is based on practical coding challenges and this repository is dedicated to my solutions.

 ## :book: Modules
 - [Module 1 - Introduction to Web Development](https://github.com/MarianeAlgayer/bootcamp-launchbase/tree/master/module-1)